Wiranto Arismunandar: Rector of ITB

-Students' and political activities
+Students and political activities

-During his first months as rector, Wiranto conducted a persuasive method to close the gap between him and the campus students, where he would often attend students' meetings and extracurricular activities.
+During his first months as rector, Wiranto conducted a persuasive method to close the gap between himself and the campus students, where he would often attend students' meetings and extracurricular activities.
 However, in August 1989, he rapidly reversed this approach after the 5 August incident occurred.
-The incident happened when 17 students walked out and rejected the presence of Minister of Home Affairs Rudini when he was about to give a speech in the institute.
+The incident happened when 17 students walked out and rejected the presence of Minister of Home Affairs Rudini when he was about to give a speech at the institute.
 As a response, Wiranto expelled the students, and two other student activists were abducted in the following days.
 Later on, the number of students who were either expelled or given severe warnings grew rapidly.

-While the Minister of Education Fuad Hassan did not take any clear position in regards to Wiranto's measures, university students from all around Indonesia sided with the expelled and abducted students.
-The first solidarity protest was conducted when Ondos, an ITB student, went on a hunger strike starting from 4 September.
-Since then, protests inside and outside ITB occurred using various methods such as hunger strikes or rallying.
+While the Minister of Education Fuad Hassan did not take any clear position regarding Wiranto's measures, university students from all around Indonesia sided with the expelled and abducted students.
+The first solidarity protest was conducted when Ondos, an ITB student, went on a hunger strike starting on 4 September.
+Since then, protests inside and outside ITB occurred using various methods such as hunger strikes or rallies.
 Wiranto responded to these protests by stating that the students received money from an undisclosed source and refused to support them.

 Following the protests, the military began to take action against the students.
 The coordinating body for national stability (Bakorstanas)—a newly formed military body at that time—was instructed to quell and suppress the protests, marking the first time Bakorstanas was assigned to deal with political unrest.
 Wiranto was sent abroad by the government during this period, thus allowing the military to freely exert their authority over ITB.

-After his handling of this incident, Wiranto gained notoriety as an authoritarian rector due to his harsh stance on students and political activities.
+After he handled this incident, Wiranto gained notoriety as an authoritarian rector due to his harsh stance on students and political activities.
 His harsh punishments for minor incidents caused students to file a lawsuit against him.

-Nomination as legislative candidate
+Nomination as a legislative candidate

 Other controversies during his tenure as rector arose when he was nominated as a legislative candidate for the People's Representative Council from the West Java electoral district by the Golkar party several months before the 1992 Indonesian legislative election.
 He was placed at number 92 in Golkar's party list for West Java.
 His nomination as a legislative candidate was met with disapproval from university students.
-In a Gadjah Mada University student senate meeting led by Anies Baswedan, the meeting resulted in a decision that the nomination of rectors as a vote getter was an attempt to politicize the university for the benefit of a political power.
+In a Gadjah Mada University student senate meeting led by Anies Baswedan, the meeting resulted in a decision that the nomination of rectors as a vote-getter was an attempt to politicize the university for the benefit of political power.

 In defense of Wiranto, other university rectors and Fuad Hassan stated that the nomination of Wiranto is part of a person's right to vote and to be voted for.
 Wiranto himself stated that his nomination would not drag the institution into politics.